ProjectPyRhO/PyRhO/README.rst

 ------

 If you wish to use PyRhO in a Docker container, a Dockerfile is provided in the accompanying Prometheus repository: https://github.com/ProjectPyRhO/Prometheus
-The Docerfile will build a full installation including the NEURON and Brian2 simulators and the Jupyter notebook GUI.
+The Dockerfile will build a full installation including the NEURON and Brian2 simulators and the Jupyter notebook GUI.
 See the repository's README file for instructions.

 Installation
 ------------